 Stereotypes get stronger if they aren’t quickly disproven.
-When it comes to providing customer support a frequent one is thinking that front-line agents shall only respond.
+When it comes to providing customer support, a frequent one is thinking that front-line agents should only respond.
 Actually, this is just a partial view of the role of customer service since they need to do more than answering.
 In fact, when handling conversation, especially over digital channels, they need to know what questions to ask the customer and when to do it.
 Let’s see how.

 Three Signal To Take Into Account

 Whenever customer support agents receive an incoming query, their first instinct is rushing to respond.
 This habit is pretty common and amplified, especially in organizations dealing with high volumes of conversations regardless of the channel (phone, email, social media, live chat, or messaging).
 However, chances are your agents may find themselves in trouble because they misunderstood customer’s query in terms of: